RinDataz/RinDataz/README.md

 ## About Me

-- 🌱 I’m currently learning [Mechine learning and Data Engineering]
+- 🌱 I’m currently learning Mechine learning and Data Engineering
-- 👯 I’m looking to collaborate on [ML and Data science projects]
+- 👯 I’m looking to collaborate on ML and Data science projects
-- 💬 Ask me about [Data]!
+- 💬 Ask me about Data!
-- 📫 How to reach me: [https://www.linkedin.com/in/renad-hassan-dataz/]
+- 📫 How to reach me: https://www.linkedin.com/in/renad-hassan-dataz/

 ## My Skills